-4 units • LG-P/NP • Four hours lecture; two hours lab
+4 units • LG-P/NP • Four hours lecture: two hours lab

 CHEM 2 is an introductory-level course in chemistry designed to prepare students for CHEM 1A.
-Emphasis is placed on problem solving methods.
+It provides study of the basic principles of chemistry with special emphasis on problem-solving methods.
+Designed especially for the student who plans to enroll in CHEM 1A but lacks the necessary prerequisites.